DOGE-network/website/docs/content-management-guide.md

 2. Ensure all content is in markdown files in `docs/`
 3. Use the admin interface to edit content

-### Admin Interface Issues
-1. Verify the admin interface is accessible at `/admin`
-2. Check that GitHub links in admin point to correct files in `docs/`
-3. Ensure proper permissions for editing markdown files

 ## Need Help?

 If you encounter issues with content management:
 1. Check this guide first
-2. Review the admin interface at `/admin`
-3. Verify you're editing files in the `docs/` directory
+2. Verify you're editing files in the `docs/` directory
-4. Contact your technical team for assistance
+3. Use Contact information to ask for help